Noisy Computing of the Threshold Function: Detailed Proof of Theorem

-To prove the upper bound given in Theorem~\ref{thm:threshold_achievability}, we first describe two existing algorithms that will be used as subroutines in our proposed algorithm.
-The first algorithm is the \textsc{CheckBit} algorithm, which takes as input a single bit and returns an estimate of the bit through repeated queries.
-The following lemma holds for the \textsc{CheckBit} algorithm, which is given for completion in Algorithm~\ref{alg:checkbit}.
-Note that the parameter $\alpha$ in the $i$th iteration of Algorithm~\ref{alg:checkbit} corresponds to the probability that the input bit is one given the first $i$ noisy observations.
+Recall that Algorithm~\ref{alg:proposed} uses the \textsc{CheckBit} and \textsc{MaxHeapThreshold} functions as subroutines.
+The \textsc{CheckBit} algorithm takes as input a single bit and returns an estimate of the bit through repeated queries.
+The \textsc{CheckBit} algorithm is given in Algorithm~\ref{alg:checkbit}, where the parameter $\alpha$ in the $i$th iteration corresponds to the probability that the input bit is one given the first $i$ noisy observations.
+The following lemma gives an upper bound on the expected number of queries used by the \textsc{CheckBit} algorithm, which can be seen as a recast of Lemma 13 in~\citet{gu2023optimal}. \begin{lemma}[Lemma 13 in~\cite{gu2023optimal}] There exists a randomized algorithm, namely, the \textsc{CheckBit} algorithm, that finds the value of any input bit $x$ with error probability at most $\delta$.
+The algorithm makes at most $\frac{1}{1-2p}\left\lceil\frac{\log\frac{1-\delta}{\delta}}{\log\frac{1-p}{p}}\right\rceil$ queries in expectation. \end{lemma}